vulgo/ga-h97n-wifi-hackintosh/README/README-Intel-Graphics.md

 <details><summary><strong>Broadwell</strong></summary><br>

 > Broadwell Iris Pro configurations use the `iMac16,2` model identifier.
-Discrete graphics cards should also be working with these properties.
+Supported AMD graphics cards should also be working with these properties.

 ```xml
 ...